awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_RLS_POLICY.md

 + Amazon Redshift supports filters that can be part of a WHERE clause of a query\.
 + All policies being attached to a table must have been created with the same table alias\.
 + You don't require SELECT permission on lookup tables\.
 When you create a policy, Amazon Redshift grants the SELECT permission on the lookup table for the respective policy\.
 A lookup table is a table object used inside a policy definition\.
-+ Amazon Redshift row\-level security doesn't support the following object types inside a policy definition: catalog tables, cross\-database relations, external tables, regular views, late\-binding views, materialized views, tables with RLS policies turned on, and temporary tables\.
++ Amazon Redshift row\-level security doesn't support the following object types inside a policy definition: catalog tables, cross\-database relations, external tables, regular views, late\-binding views, tables with RLS policies turned on, and temporary tables\.

 ## Examples<a name="r_CREATE_RLS_POLICY-examples"></a>